OWASP/owasp-summit-2017/Logistics/Sponsored-Participants.md

 Here are the current options:

-1. an OWASP Chapter or Project that has funds sponsors an participant
+1. An OWASP Chapter or Project that has funds sponsors an participant (here is the list of the [funds avaialble to chapters and projects](https://docs.google.com/a/owasp.org/spreadsheets/d/11acTOmtmBGq6-5CIGsjlEByU8POSGqda0r23VNnhEGQ/pub?hl=en_US&hl=en_US&output=html))
-2.
+2. Apply to OWASP Foundation for a sponsorship to participate in this event [using this form](https://www.tfaforms.com/308703)

 If you are interested, the first step is to make sure you are part of the [Participants need support](Participants-need-support.html) list